849625800/849625800.github.io/_posts/2024-03-13-3D-Sementic-Segmentation-on-Electron-Microscopy-Dataset.md

 ## Segmentation model
-The first model we use here is **SegFormer**: The SegFormer model was proposed in [SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers](https://arxiv.org/abs/2105.15203) by Enze Xie, Wenhai Wang, Zhiding Yu, Anima Anandkumar, Jose M. Alvarez, Ping Luo.
+The model we use here is **SegFormer**: The SegFormer model was proposed in [SegFormer: Simple and Efficient Design for Semantic Segmentation with Transformers](https://arxiv.org/abs/2105.15203) by Enze Xie, Wenhai Wang, Zhiding Yu, Anima Anandkumar, Jose M. Alvarez, Ping Luo.
 The model consists of a hierarchical Transformer encoder and a lightweight all-MLP decode head to achieve great results on image segmentation benchmarks such as ADE20K and Cityscapes.

 # Data processing
 - Download the `.tif` file of train and test splits from [EPFL](https://www.epfl.ch/labs/cvlab/data/data-em/), open it, and create a dataset: